sentioxyz/docs/references/supported-networks.md

 </details>

 ### Soneium
-Currently support is for testnet only.
+Soneium support is currently for testnet only.

 Finish Step 1-3 from [Quickstart](quickstart "mention").
 You could create indexer in either [sentio processor](processor-basic "mention") or [subgraph](hosted-subgraph "mention") format.